What is Smart Prediction?

 Smart Prediction short term

-When applying a Smart Prediction value rule, you can tell Fathom how much prior period data to use in the linear regression model to predict your future values.
+When applying a Smart Prediction value rule, you can tell Fathom how much prior period data to use in the linear regression or average model to predict your future values.
 You can select from the following date ranges in the short term:

 We built in some flexibility to these rules in order to allow you to select the data that you believe to be most representative of your future periods.
 This can be handy when looking to forecast out future periods based on your most recent results - particularly relevant during volatile economic conditions, like those seen in 2020!

 Smart Prediction long term

 If you choose to use 12 or 24 months of actuals data when utilizing either the linear regression or average Smart Prediction option, Fathom is able to factor seasonality into the statistical model.
 This allows you to account for any numerical trends and changes to the chart of account line items, that are tied to seasonal conditions.